lackyband/gox/bitrueFutures/README.md

 }
 ```

-Set environment variables for security:
+Set environment variables for security (these must be set before running examples):

 ```bash
 export BITRUE_API_KEY="your_api_key"